The Sage Oracle (BES980UK) Review

 The steam wand is another part of automatic espresso machines that requires frequent cleaning.
 You will have to wipe down the exterior after every use.
 But after you’re done steaming, push the wand back into place, and it automatically cleans the nozzle by forcing steam out of the tip.
 How smart is that?

-Sage makes a bevy of coffee equipment and has a huge network of service centers.
+Sage makes a bevy of coffee equipment and has a huge network of service centres.
 That comes in handy if you ever have to invoke Sage’s 2-year Repair Warranty.
 Every once in a while, you will hear about some problems with the Oracle; don’t worry, the company will help you sort it out.

 Value For Money – 4/5